marvinChomba/quotes1/README.md

 7. Visual Studio Code

 ### How to use
 1. A user fills the "Add Quote" form.
-He/she has to fill all the areas otherwise the user will not be allowed to submit it.The author and publisher fields have to be alphabetical characters only.
+He/she has to fill all the fields otherwise the user will not be allowed to submit it.The author and publisher fields have to be alpha characters **only**.
 2. After filling in the user can submit.
 The quote will be added at the top.
 3. The user can upvote a quote.
 The quote with the highest upvotes will be highlighted blue.
 4. **ONLY QUOTES WITH MORE THAN  5 UPVOTES WILL BE HIGHLIGHTED**